keramiozsoy/dotfiles/README.md

 ```

+##  Jenv and Multiple JDK

-## How to manage multiple JDK with jenv tool ?
+Let's learn how to manage multiple JDK with jenv tool.

 Step 1